This article will discuss:

 You should not show an intention to work to make money to support you and your family.

 #5 Studying a Course that has no Career option in Home Country

-This same intention of staying back in US permanently is not allowed for temporary visa like B1/B2 – visitor/Business and F1 study visa.
+This same intention of staying back in the US permanently is not allowed for a temporary visas like B1/B2 – visitor/Business and F1 study visa.